MSc in Endocrinology

 Entry to the 1 year MSc Endocrinology programme will require the successful completion of the Postgraduate Diploma in Endocrinology (120 credits) either from the University of South Wales or from another UK University.

-Students may apply for the MSc as a two-year course consisting of 8 modules (180 credits), the first 120 credits of which being the Postgraduate Diploma.
+Students may apply for the Masters in Endocrinology as a two-year course consisting of 8 modules (180 credits), the first 120 credits of which being the Postgraduate Diploma.

 Applicants should submit copies of the following with their application: